 Why Ear Infections Happen To Anyone

 Sometimes allergies, flying on a plane, or upper respiratory infections can cause blockage in the eustachian tubes, resulting in the painful infection.
 Your ears are all connected to your throat and nasal area.
 So what affects one area can quickly turn into a problem for the others.
-You can even get an ear infection just from inflammation and fluid build up, without there being a virus present.
+You can even get an ear infection just from inflammation and fluid build up, without a virus present.
 “Swimmer’s ear” is what this is sometimes called, but it only affects the outer ear canal.
 This condition happens a lot in the Florida area, due to the fat that many people swim often in home pool, or routinely visit the beach in some areas.

 Symptoms Of An Ear Infection